hiiamboris/red-wiki/[HOWTO]-SYSTEM-CODECS,-LOAD-AS-and-SAVE-AS.md

 * I suspect that the reason for the way it is currently implemented is to allow streaming encoders and decoders; but it would perhaps be better to have a simple common case where `load` and `save` do the work for you and have a flag to indicate if the codec supports streaming; you'd want to use ports for that anyway and not have the codecs deal with `file!` or `url!` directly

+## URLs vs files

+In the case of `url!` data is read with `read/info/binary` and the decoder is selected based on MIME type.

+`Decode` is also called for `file!` values where it selects the decoder based on the file suffix.

+Unless you feed a `url!` to `decode` manually, it can't encounter it.

+If you have `string!`, `decode` is not used; `transcode` is used as it doesn't know the type of the data (unless you use `/as`)

 # JSON & CSV Codecs

 Here you can find the [JSON Codec](https://github.com/red/red/commit/cc74e4a5842014bcbe195d7a41f7f4c6d640dbeb) and [CSV Codec](https://github.com/red/red/pull/3981/files) implementations as examples.